-- ✓ Protection efforts should focus on the collection of additional information on the point and nonpoint sources present to evaluate the risk; - ✓ Work with the Department of Health and Human Resources, other state agencies and local officials to make sure your intake is included in local regulations and inspections efforts; - ✓ Restrict access to the intake area and post the area with Drinking Water Protection Area signs; - ✓ Address any biological contaminant issues; and - ✓ Protection options need to be actively considered to further evaluate and manage all potential contaminant sources and the Salem Water Board should place a high priority on protecting its supply source.
+- ✓ Source water protection efforts should be directed toward the establishment of an effective and efficient emergency response plan if one does not currently exist. - ✓ Protection efforts should focus on the collection of additional information on the point and nonpoint sources present to evaluate the risk; - ✓ Work with the Department of Health and Human Resources, other state agencies and local officials to make sure your intake is included in local regulations and inspections efforts; - ✓ Restrict access to the intake area and post the area with Drinking Water Protection Area signs; - ✓ Address any biological contaminant issues; and - ✓ Protection options need to be actively considered to further evaluate and manage all potential contaminant sources and Cameron Water should place a high priority on protecting its supply source.